ArtificialOwl/daita.github.com/_posts/2019-08-12-custom-search.md

 ```

 The request is now managed by FullTextSearch that will generate a SearchRequest object.
-Our app will intercept that object before being sent to elasticsearch and complete the search with our own options
+Our app will intercept that object before being sent to elasticsearch and complete the search with our own options.

 ### Search by metadata

-Each time a search request on files is initiated, the event `onSearchRequest` is broadcast.
+Each time a search request on files is initiated, the event `onSearchRequest` is broadcasted.

 _catching the event_
 ```php